 Alternatives to Pet Boarding During the Holidays

-One of the most convenient and reliable options for kenneling your dog or cat over holiday vacation is probably at your own veterinarian’s office, because most offer overnight stays.
-Your pet, of course, will be attended to properly, but the accommodations and hospitality options are probably lacking.
+One of the most convenient and reliable options for kenneling your dog or cat over holiday vacation is probably your own veterinarian’s office because most offer overnight stays.
+Your pet, of course, will be adequately attended to, but the accommodations and hospitality options are probably lacking.
 After all, they are in business to keep pets healthy, not to read precious kitty bedtime stories each night.

 Plush pet care, however, is big business.
-The American Pet Products Association revealed that we animal lovers spent $9.5 billion for pet boarding, pet sitting, walking, and grooming in 2021.
+The American Pet Products Association projects that animal lovers will spend $11.8 billion for pet boarding, pet sitting, walking, and grooming in 2023.
 That’s a lot of pet pedicures!
-From the data, it seems pet families regularly seek boarding options beyond basic veterinarian’s kennels.
+The data suggests that pet families regularly seek boarding options beyond basic veterinarian’s kennels.
+Here are some ideas.

-What are some other alternatives to traditional pet boarding, and can military families afford them?
+What are some alternatives for pet boarding, and can military families afford them?

 In-Home Pet Care